• Skip to primary navigation

 Chilled

-The easiest way to enjoy your cheese tarts and personally my favourite way to eat them!
-Chilling the cheese tarts intensifies the cheese flavour whilst adding an extra creamy texture to the filling.
-At this temperature they resemble a super creamy cheesecake with a slightly cheesier flavour and crumblier crust.
+The easiest way to enjoy your cheese tarts and personally my favorite way to eat them!
+Chilling the cheese tarts intensifies the cheese flavor whilst adding an extra creamy texture to the filling.
+At this temperature, they resemble a super creamy cheesecake with a slightly cheesier flavor and crumblier crust.

 All you need to do is remove it from the fridge and enjoy!